Caring for Someone With Mesothelioma

 Financial Support for Caregivers

-One of the more common mesothelioma caregiver struggles is financial challenges.
-Many caregivers need to take time off work, pay for home modifications and respite care, or help their loved one with navigating insurance costs.
+One of the more common mesothelioma caregiver struggles is financial stress.
+Many caregivers need to take time off work, pay for home modifications and respite care, or help their loved one manage treatment costs.

-Caregivers should know about FMLA, which entitles U.S. citizens to unpaid, job-protected leave to provide care for a family member.
+FMLA entitles mesothelioma caregivers to unpaid, job-protected leave to provide care for a family member.
 Although FMLA doesn’t guarantee financial assistance, it can help ensure you have a job to return to when your caregiving duties lessen.

-Because mesothelioma is caused by asbestos exposure, patients and caregivers have many routes to financial support, such as legal settlements with asbestos companies and payouts from asbestos trust funds.
+Since mesothelioma is caused by asbestos exposure, patients and caregivers have many routes to financial support.

 Mesothelioma Caregiver Duties and Roles

-Some of the duties of a mesothelioma caregiver include participating in a patient’s cancer care plan, interacting with doctors, solving problems, and managing day-to-day tasks.
+Some of the duties of a mesothelioma caregiver include participating in a patient’s cancer care plan, communicating with doctors and specialists, solving problems, and managing daily tasks.

 Splitting up responsibilities with other family members is a great way for mesothelioma caregivers to get support and prevent burnout.